mg126e/Project_Backend/design/functional_design.md

            - *Effects:* Sets the `isInitialized` flag of the shared goal instance (for both partners) to the provided value (`true` or `false`).
    - **Notes:**
        - Assuming that for the actions other than setInitialized, the SharedGoals instance being initialized would also be required.
 Initialized essentially just means if the shared goals feature is now active for the partners
-       - We are allowing for LLM generation and manual creation of steps
+       - We are going to allow LLM generation and manual creation of steps

 - **MilestoneMap** [User, User]
-   - **Purpose:** Provide a private, shared map using Google Maps API for two running partners to commemorate milestones by dropping pins at specific locations and optionally uploading photos.
+   - **Purpose:** Provide a private, shared map using Google Maps API for two running partners to commemorate milestones by dropping pins at specific locations with captions and optionally uploading photos.
-   - **Principle:** After becoming running partners, users can mark locations where they achieved milestones together (e.g., first 5K), add descriptions, and upload photos (e.g., a selfie at the milestone spot).
+   - **Principle:** After becoming running partners, users can mark locations where they achieved milestones together (for example, their first 5K), add descriptions, and upload photos (for example, a selfie at the milestone spot).
 Only the two partners can view and edit their shared map.
    - **State:**
        - A set of `MilestoneMaps`, each with:
            - `userA`: User (one partner)